-- Security – Cheapest providers doesn't maintain high-security measures.
+- Security – Cheapest providers don’t maintain high-security measures.
 As a result, your website may be hacked or infected with adware, or injected with invisible backlinks.
-All this will force Google to exclude your blog from their results temporary or forever.
-Keep in mind ~50% of world’s internet traffic goes through Google’s search engine.
+All this will force Google to exclude your blog from their results temporarily or forever.
+Keep in mind ~50% of the world’s internet traffic goes through Google’s search engine.

 How to set up your WordPress blog

-- I will show you how to use WordPress dashboard
+- I will show you how to use the WordPress dashboard

 - How to change your blog’s design